davidolorundare/tempus_de_challenge/README.md

 	>RuntimeError: By default one of Airflow's dependencies installs a GPL dependency (unidecode).
 To avoid this dependency set SLUGIFY_USES_TEXT_UNIDECODE=yes in your environment when you install or upgrade Airflow.
 To force installing the GPL version set AIRFLOW_GPL_UNIDECODE.
 	* More details [here](https://github.com/pypa/pipenv/issues/2791), [here](https://stackoverflow.com/questions/52203441/error-while-install-airflow-by-default-one-of-airflows-dependencies-installs-a) and [here](https://bcb.github.io/airflow/gpl-dependency-error-with-pip)
 	* The solution to this error involves setting either `AIRFLOW_GPL_UNIDECODE=yes` OR `SLUGIFY_USES_TEXT_UNIDECODE=yes` in environment variable at the command line *before* running `make init`
+- Added `pip install --upgrade setuptools` to the Makefile, under `init`

 ---